Maritime Museum of San Diego

-From its Native American roots and Spanish Missionary heritage, to cultural milestones and military influence, San Diego’s role and contribution in shaping the region, the country and the world can be found when diving deep into its complex and vibrant history.
+From its Native American roots and Spanish Missionary heritage, to cultural milestones and military influence, San Diego’s role and contribution in shaping the region, the country and the world can be found when exploring its complex and fascinating history.

 For a comprehensive look at San Diego’s history, head over to Balboa Park and the San Diego History Center located along the Prado.
 And history buffs will not want to miss a trip to the Cabrillo National Monument, where Juan Rodriguez Cabrillo stepped into history as the first European to set foot in California in 1542.
 From this vantage point you’ll also enjoy sweeping views of Pacific Ocean and San Diego’s dramatic skyline.

 And no trip to San Diego would be complete without a walk through the historic Gaslamp Quarter, where San Diego’s colorful past mixes with the hustle and bustle of the modern city and walking tours are designed for both adults and children.

 If you like your history with a dose of celebrity, a day trip to Coronado and the Hotel del Coronado is certainly worth your while.
 Built in 1888, and boasting signature red turret roofs, this San Diego landmark has a colorful history complete with celebrities, royalty, a resident ghost and oodles of intrigue.

 To kick off a tour of San Diego’s missions, head a few miles inland to the Presidio Park to visit the Junipero Serra Museum, which showcases California’s first mission, the Presidio (fort), and the story of the Kumeyaay Indians, the area’s original inhabitants.
 Further North is the Mission Basilica San Diego de Alcala, considered the mother of the 21 missions that line the California coast.
 At the tip of San Diego’s North County, in the community of Oceanside, you’ll find the Mission San Luis Rey de Francia established in 1798.